-The site has three trees that would be removed as part of the project.
-Trees 2 and 3 are non-native Monterey Cypress which are considered locally invasive and so removal of these trees and replacement with the trees selected for the landscaping pallet would increase the number of native trees on the property.
+The site has three trees that would be removed as part of the project. all three trees are non-native Monterey Cypress which are considered locally invasive and so removal of these trees and replacement with the trees selected for the landscaping pallet would increase the number of native trees on the property.